mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 This seemingly straightforward technical definition hides several issues.

 First, identifying which aspects of a function to decentralize and how to do so can be difficult, both because there are often many ways a function might be centralized, and because centralization sometimes only becomes clear after the function is deployed at scale.

-Efforts to decentralize often have the effect of merely shifting centralization to a different place.
+Often, efforts to decentralize often have the effect of merely shifting centralization to a different place -- for example, in its governance, implementation, deployment, or in ancillary functions.
+In other words, "decentralized technology alone does not guarantee decentralized outcomes." {{SCHNEIDER}}

 For example, a cloud storage function might be implemented using a distributed consensus protocol, assuring that the failure of any single node will not affect the system's operation or availability.
 In that sense, it is decentralized.
 However, if it is operated by a single legal entity, that brings a very different kind of centralization, especially if there are few other options available, or if there is friction against choosing other options.